AyS-0908/GNews-Summarizer/README.md

 - Authentication issues: Provides clear instructions when API keys are invalid
 - Retry capability: Failed summaries can be re-queued with a single click

+## API Key Security

+To protect your API keys while using this client-side application:

+1. **Domain Restriction (Recommended)**: Configure your API keys to only work from this app's domain
+   - For OpenAI: Add domain restriction in the API key settings
+   - For Anthropic: Set "Restrict to one website" when creating the key
+   - For DeepSeek: Add domain restriction during key creation

+2. **Security Benefits**:
+   - Even if your API key is somehow exposed, it can't be used from other domains
+   - No backend server needed - zero maintenance cost while maintaining security
+   - Direct API communication for maximum performance

+The setup page includes detailed instructions for configuring domain restrictions for each supported AI provider.

 ## Troubleshooting

 Common issues and solutions: